estfe/aws-env/README.md

 - K8s nodes forced under private subnet for security reasons
 - Web application exposed from Traefik LB + Ingress

-### How to provision the infrastructure:

-- Go to AWS Secret Manager and get the secrets there.
-Create a `terraform.tfvars` file in root module with key=value from Secret Manager.
-- terraform init
-- terraform apply

 ### How to make the CI run:

 - Any push to main branch.

-### Challanges:

-Mainly the CI part.
-It would be simpler if I was using ArgoCD, since Argo runs from whitin the cluster and maps applications.
-I braninstomed a lot until I came with the `auth` module authentication solution, even if this was not the optimal choice.

-### Improvements:

-Many hehe!

-DNS for app exposure, VPN for eks endpoint acess, improvements in security groups, cert manager, shift-left security...

-Regarding monitoring, Prometheus stack, fluentd + elastik, APM tools if needed, PagerDuty for on-call management.

-Regarding CI/CD, CD tools like ArgoCD and a CI running from inside a cluster.. self hosted or using buildkit + ARC (Action Runner Controller)

-Aaand I think that's it! :D

 Cheers.